Covid 19 coronavirus: What we know about the nine deaths

 • Covid 19 coronavirus: PM Jacinda Ardern teases details of New Zealand under alert level 3

-The man in his 80s died at Wellington Public Hospital on April 11.
+The 87-year-old, originally from Crete, died at Wellington Public Hospital on April 10.

 Unnamed, Christchurch